a Focus on Empowering Women

 Elizabeth Love Maddrey | Executive Director

 A Charlotte native with a degree from University of North Carolina at Chapel Hill, Elizabeth has been managing The Studio Projects and earned Project Management Professional (PMP) certification.
-She was gallery director and project manager for Hodges Taylor Art Consultancy with a focus on healthcare projects including the Levine Children’s Hospital.
-Prior to that, she was program director for a local nonprofit, Arts Teach, facilitating collaborations between artists, cultural organizations and schools.
+She worked with Hodges Taylor Art Consultancy and at Arts Teach, a grant-making nonprofit funding arts education initiatives.
+After college, she worked at Sotheby’s auction house in New York City.

 Christine Burns-Fazzi | Founder & Board Chair